 Doing chores around the house may not feel as much like exercise as high-intensity interval training (HIIT), or any workout for that matter.
-(These workouts burn the most calories, according to science.)
-But if you spend enough time cleaning or—dare we suggest it—doing multiple chores at once, those calories burned can add up.
-Here, we found out just how many calories we burn after 30 minutes of various spring cleaning activities.
+(These are the workouts that burn the most calories, according to science.)
+But, if you spend enough time cleaning or doing multiple chores at once, those calories can add up.
+Read on to see just how many calories you burn after 30 minutes of various spring-cleaning activities.
 Note: These calculations were made using the average weights of American women (166 lbs) and men (195 lbs) over the age of 20 based on data from the Centers for Disease Control and Prevention and a calculator from CalorieLab.

 Sweeping the floors can give your arms and legs a bit of a workout.
 In just half an hour, women can burn 87 calories and men can burn a total of 102 calories.
 If you’re sweeping for a full hour, women and men can burn anywhere between 174 to 204 calories.

 Vacuuming can burn slightly more calories than just sweeping.
 In 30 minutes, vacuuming burns 94 calories for women and 111 calories for men.
 You may even be motivated to vacuum the whole house.
 Tip: Make it fun and do some dance moves as you push the vacuum forward and back.
 (Here is how to burn more calories in less time.)